One of the things I love about traveling around Pennsylvania is the local foods that can be found in various corners of the state.

 There are two main types of Old Forge pizza: red and white.
 Red pizza is more like your traditional pizza, though with a crispy and airy crust and a light amount of sauce.
 White pizza on the other hand is like a calzone and garlic bread got together and stuffed themselves with cheese.

-When ordering pizza, you don’t order a slice, you order a cut.
+When ordering pizza, you don’t order a slice, you order a cut (just like Altoona-Style Pizza in Blair County or Beto’s Pizza in Pittsburgh).
 And, instead of a pie, you order a tray.
 To do otherwise is a surefire giveaway that you aren’t a local.

 Our first stop of the evening was at Salerno’s.
 As we did at all four of our stops during the pizza crawl, we ordered several cuts of both red and white.